Xeonigs/BBBadenGitHubBlog/_posts/2021-8-30-a-normal-from.md

 ---
 layout: post
-title: You're up and running!
+title: xhtml a normal form
 ---

 How to make a normal form to submit anything to your JavaBean Class.